 How to use the drafting rules to swim, bike and run several minutes faster...

-During a triathlon you can gain a significant advantage by swimming, riding and running behind other athletes in a legal and respectful way.
-It’s known as drafting and it's free speed waiting to be had, so don’t leave it on the table.
+During a triathlon you can gain a significant advantage by swimming, riding and running behind other athletes legally and respectfully.
+It’s known as drafting, and it's free speed waiting to be had, so don’t leave it on the table.
 Here we’ll explain how to get it right.

 What’s the best way to do this?
-In an ideal world you should aim to swim behind someone who’s slightly faster than you.
-To do this you may have to start off a little nearer the front than you might normally, and then swim hard for the first couple of minutes.
+In an ideal world, you should aim to swim behind someone slightly faster than you.
+To do this, you may have to start a little nearer the front than you might usually, and then swim hard for the first couple of minutes.

 A word of caution, don’t follow other swimmers blindly.
 Make sure the person you’re following is heading in the right direction and not weaving all over the place.
 Be prepared to find another pair of feet if you need to.

 Also, try not to infuriate anyone by touching their toes.
 Nobody will be cross about you drafting behind them if they hardly know you’re there.
 It’s up to them to swim behind another athlete if they want to, you just need to worry about your own race.
 Just try and be respectful.

 Most (not all) amateur triathlon events are non-drafting.
 Meaning you’re not allowed to ride directly behind the rider in front of you.
 At IRONMAN events, for instance, the legal drafting distance is currently 12 meters.
 This is measured from the front of the bike in front, to the front of yours.

 Riding at this legal distance reduces your drag coefficient by around 9% compared to riding solo.
 That can mean a saving of around 25 watts, depending on conditions.
 Put another way; you’ll pedal approximately 10% less hard for a given speed.
 There are lots of variables to consider, but the point is that legal drafting can help you knock minutes off your bike splits.
 Or enable you to conserve more energy for the run.